Super Bowl XII: Fourth quarter

 Before being taken out of the game, Denver's starting quarterback Craig Morton completed just 4 out of 15 passes for 39 yards and was intercepted 4 times.
 His 21-yard completion to Haven Moses on the Broncos' opening drive was the only pass he completed that both resulted in positive yardage and did not end in a turnover.
 Morton's passer rating for the game was 0.0, the lowest in Super Bowl history.
 Upchurch recorded 125 total offensive yards (94 on kickoff returns, 22 on punt returns, and 9 receiving yards).

 The Cowboys' superb defense played a critical role in the game.
 White and Martin were named co-Most Valuable Players; this award is usually bestowed on an offensive player.
 The voters actually wanted to name the entire 11-man starting defensive lineup as co-MVPs, and asked the NFL if this was acceptable.
 The league said no, and so two players were picked for the award.
 The unheralded Hughes and Kyle of the Cowboy secondary each had superb games to play an important role in the victory.
 The two men came up with five turnovers between them, leading directly to 17 of Dallas' points.

-The game was the 8th Super Bowl in 10 years in which the winning team scored enough to win before the losing team put up any points on the board.
-By contrast, this has happened only four times since, in Super Bowls XV, XVIII, XXXV, and XLVIII.
+The game was the 8th Super Bowl in 10 years (following the first two won by Green Bay) in which the winning team scored enough to win before the losing team put up any points on the board (the exceptions were the two lost by the Cowboys to this point, Super Bowl V and Super Bowl X).
+Conversely, this feat has only occurred five times since (XV, XVIII, XXXV, XLVIII, and LIX).

 In 2015, on the occasion of Super Bowl 50, Slate webpage writer Justin Peters watched all the games over a two-month period.
 He considered Super Bowl XII to be the worst Super Bowl ever.
 Morton was a large part of the reason for Peters, who felt the Broncos' quarterback was lucky to have only been intercepted four times in the first half, and a total output that amounted to only one completion for positive yardage that was not followed by an immediate turnover.
 Nor had the Cowboys impressed him, in large part due to Herrera's missed field goals in the second quarter.
 "Blowouts can at least be fun to watch sometimes", he concluded.
 "This game was nothing but pain."